TrackPolitics logoTrackPolitics

 AI-generated

-Alex Mayer is the Labour (Co-op) MP for Dunstable and Leighton Buzzard, elected in 2024.
-She sits on the Transport Committee and on the Bus Services (No. 2) Bill committee, and previously served on the Finance (No. 2) Bill committee in early 2026.
-Her political stance is centre-left.
+Alex Mayer is a Labour (Co-op) MP for Dunstable and Leighton Buzzard, first elected in 2024.
+In Parliament she serves on the Transport Committee and on the Bus Services (No. 2) Bill committee, and previously sat on the Finance (No. 2) Bill committee.

 Voting Patterns